lepo-project/roster-hub/README.md

 Main features are followings.

 * CSV to REST API converter for learning information based on [IMS OneRoster v1.1 standard](https://www.imsglobal.org/oneroster-v11-final-specification "OneRoster v1.1 Final Specification")
-* Roster management functions with original REST API
+* Roster management function for educational apps by original REST API

 For more information, see the links in the [References](#References).